Description

 - Wash and cut the kabocha.
 Carefully slice in half, remove the seeds then cut into long wedges.

-- Steam or boil the kabocha wedges for 15-20 minutes, or until soften and can be easily mashed with a fork.
+- Steam or boil the kabocha wedges for 15-20 minutes, until soften and can be easily mashed with a fork but not too overcooked.

 - Meanwhile, cut the yellow onion into small pieces.
 On a pan on medium heat, melt the butter, add in the onion and stir until the onion pieces are caramelized.
 This takes about 10 minutes.